this-isnt-me/ogPypeline/docs/source/basicformulas.rst

    * - rev_units
      - mud motor data flow on revolutions units (String)

 This function calculates the total bit rotations when using a mud motor.
-It takes in three value inputs(Integers or Floats) and three unit inputs(Strings).
-To see the range of bit rotation units that can be input into the function see the Angular Elocity units section under Force and Power Conversions.
-To see the range ofmud flow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
+It takes in three value inputs(Integers or Floats) and three units inputs(Strings).
+To see the range of bit rotation units that can be input into the function see the Angular Velocity units section under Force and Power Conversions.
+To see the range of mudflow rate units that can be input into the function see the Flow Rate units section under Drilling Conversions.
 To see the range of flow on revolutions units that can be input into the function see the Volume units section under General Conversions.
-The function returns a dictionary of the total bit revolutions with the angualr velocity units and values.
-To see the range of angualr velocity units that can be returned, see the example code below or review the Angular Elocity units section under Force and Power Conversions.
+The function returns a dictionary of the total bit revolutions with the angular velocity units and values.
+To see the range of angular velocity units that can be returned, see the example code below or review the Angular Velocity units section under Force and Power Conversions.

 .. code:: python